 # Agent Trust Map

 Why Trust Map?
-When multiple AI agents (Claude Code, Cursor, custom bots) access the same MCP servers through SolonGate, you need visibility into who does what.
+When multiple AI agents (Claude Code, Gemini CLI, custom bots) work on the same project, you need visibility into who does what.
 Which agent triggers the most denials?
 Which agents share tools?
 Is a new agent behaving suspiciously?

 How It Works